OrangeHatOS/index/README.md

                     <article id="content" role="main">

                         <header>
 			<h2 style='color:orange'>Orange Hat is a fork of the popular Fedora Linux.
-All files excluding the logo was deleated becouse of some shit heads.</h2>
+All files excluding the logo was deleated becouse of some $h!t heads.</h2>
                         </header>

                         <h3 style='color:orange'>Highlights:</h3>